-We are aware the developer submitted a 'permission in principle' application for two dwellings on this site in February 2021 - 21/00160/PIP which was refused by Chorley Council who quoted - "The proposed development would be located within the Green Belt as defined by the Chorley Local Plan 2012 - 2026.
-The proposed development is not considered to represent limited infilling and would be inappropriate development in the Green Belt and, therefore, harmful by definition.
+Firstly, the developer submitted a 'permission in principle' application for two dwellings on this site in February 2021 - 21/00160/PIP which was refused by Chorley Borough Council and who quoted in their refusal - "The proposed development would be located within the Green Belt as defined by the Chorley Local Plan 2012 - 2026.
+The proposed development is not considered to represent limited infilling and would be inappropriate development in the Green Belt and, therefore, harmful.
 It is not considered that there are very special circumstances to overcome the definitional harm to the Green Belt and additional harm caused through encroachment.
 The proposal is, therefore, contrary to the National Planning Policy Framework and policy HS7 of the Chorley Local Plan 2012 - 2026."

-We wish to reiterate our comments when we originally objected i.e., the limited infill has already been used; the site is on a sharp bend in a dangerous location and the proposed development would be over development of Greenbelt".
-Furthermore, in respect of access and traffic, it should be noted that one of the entrances to the proposed site is immediately after a blind bend, just in front of the building used to house the gas valves - this is a massive safety issue should there be an accident there.
-The other entrance is right on the crown of the bend, where there have been accidents in the past, hence the large buttress constructed in front of Bluestone Barn.
+The Parish Council wishes to reiterate its original comments which objected on the basis that the limited infill has already been used; the site is on a sharp bend in a dangerous location and the proposed development would be over development of Greenbelt.

+Further to our original comments about the issues around access and traffic, one of the entrances to the proposed site is immediately after a dangerous blind bend, just in front of the building used to house the gas valves - this is a huge concern should there be an accident there.
+The other entrance is on the crown of the bend, where there have been accidents in the past, hence the large buttress constructed in front of Bluestone Barn.

-We are aware the developer subsequently applied for permission in principle on the same site for one dwelling in August 2021 - 21/00999/PIP which was again refused by Chorley Council but was taken to appeal by the applicant and subsequently the PIP for one dwelling was granted by the Secretary of State.
+The developer then applied for permission in principle on the same site for one dwelling in August 2021 - 21/00999/PIP which was again refused by Chorley Borough Council but was taken to appeal by the applicant and subsequently the PIP for one dwelling was granted by the Secretary of State.